About Blood Advocacy Week

 To ensure blood continues to be available for all patients in need, increased diversity - racial, ethnic, and age – is needed among blood donors.
 Hear patient stories to understand why blood donor diversity matters and work in Congress to address this critical need.

-Join Us in this Important Work
+Join us in this week

-Connect online.
+Connect online

-Use the hashtags
+Use the hashtags #BloodAdvocacy and #WhyBlood